skoolkid/skoolkit/sphinx/source/commands.rst

 show each instruction executed.
 Repeat the ``--verbose`` option (``-vv``) to show register values too.

-By default, `trace.py` tracks changes in the state of the ZX Spectrum speaker.
-When the ``--audio`` option is given, it will print a list of the delays (in T-states) between those changes.
+When the ``--audio`` option is given, `trace.py` tracks changes in the state of the ZX Spectrum speaker, and then prints a list of the delays (in T-states) between those changes.
 This list can be supplied to the :ref:`AUDIO` macro to produce a WAV file for the sound effect that would be produced by the same code running on a real ZX Spectrum.

-When the ``--no-audio`` option is given, capturing audio delays is disabled.
-This can reduce memory usage and increase performance when tracing code that exercises the speaker over a long period.

 If the ``--screen`` option is given and `pygame`_ is installed, `trace.py` will use it to render the Spectrum's screen contents at 50 frames per second with a